pigoz/effect-crashcourse/README.md

 ### The practical guide I wish existed while learning [@Effect-TS](https://github.com/Effect-TS/)

+This guide explores some concepts from [Effect](https://github.com/Effect-TS/effect).
+It's designed to give you a feel for the library as fast as possible.

-This guide explores some concepts from the new version of [Effect](https://github.com/Effect-TS/effect), and is written from the point of view of a casual fp-ts 2 user.
+It's written from my point of view of a casual fp-ts user (i.e.: I use Option and Either but I feel stupid as soon ad Applicative, Functor, Monad, etc are mentioned).

-It assumes high level familiarity with the Option and Either data types found in many functional programming languages

 ### Usage